Thursday, November 21, 2024

 • Intermediate stages: None

-• Accommodation: I stayed at Imperial Mérida (€58 for two nights).
+• Accommodation: I stayed at Imperial Mérida; from 35€/night (2024 price update).
 You can check out Albergue de peregrinos – Molino de Pancaliente.

 • Restaurants: I can recommend Restaurante El Puchero de la Nieta (had menu del dia for €14), Jazz Bar Mérida for drinks at night, Restaurante Casa Maria (good breakfast)